Rabbinic Staff

 Over the years, Hazzan Ari became Rabbi Ari.
 After leading High Holiday services again in the fall of 2014, he was encouraged to apply for Beth Israel's open rabbinic position.
 In March 2015 Rabbi Ari, became Beth Israel's Senior Rabbi.

 Rabbi Ari is from New York and has lived in Israel for the past several years in both Jerusalem and Kfar Adumin in the Judean Desert.
 He holds a master's degree in public administration from New York University's Wagner School of Public Affairs.
 He received rabbinic ordination from Mesivta Tefret Jerusalem, the yeshiva of Rabbi David Feinstein, son of Rabbi Moshe Feinstein.
 Since 1997, Rabbi Ari has worked at Camp Simcha.
 The camp, that operates under the umbrella organization called Chai Lifeline, is for children with cancer and different chronic illnesses.
 Camp Simcha provides a happy and magical environment for children so they can confront their challenges with increased strength and willpower.
-He and his wife, Laura, have four children.
+He and his wife, Laura, have five children.

 To contact Rabbi Ari, please click here.